-As of January 1, 2017, Wendy's franchisees operated 5,768 Wendy's restaurants in 50 states, the District of Columbia and Canada.
+As of December 31, 2017, Wendy's franchisees operated 5,793 Wendy's restaurants in 50 states, the District of Columbia and Canada.

 The rights and obligations governing the majority of franchised restaurants operating in the United States are set forth in the Wendy's Unit Franchise Agreement (non-traditional locations may operate under an amended agreement).
-This document provides the franchisee the right to construct, own and operate a Wendy's restaurant upon a site accepted by Wendy's and to use the Wendy's system in connection with the operation of the restaurant at that site.
+This document provides the franchise the right to construct, own and operate a Wendy's restaurant upon a site accepted by Wendy's and to use the Wendy's system in connection with the operation of the restaurant at that site.
 The Unit Franchise Agreement provides for a 20-year term and a ten-year renewal subject to certain conditions.
+The initial term may be extended up to 25 years and the renewal extended up to 20 years for qualifying restaurants under the new restaurant development and remodel incentive programs described below.
 Wendy's has in the past franchised under different agreements on a multi-unit basis; however, Wendy's now grants new Wendy's franchises on a unit-by-unit basis.

 The Wendy's Unit Franchise Agreement requires that the franchisee pay a royalty of 4% of monthly sales, as defined in the agreement, from the operation of the restaurant or \$1,000, whichever is greater.
 The agreement also typically requires that the franchisee pay Wendy's an initial technical assistance fee.
-In the United States, the standard technical assistance fee required under a newly executed Unit Franchise Agreement is currently \$40,000 for each restaurant.
+In the United States, the standard technical assistance fee required under a newly executed Unit Franchise Agreement is now \$50,000 for each new restaurant opened.